 The way citizens form their beliefs about political issues — and how they fix on policy preferences — is complex, but research suggests there are some core truths about the dynamics of public opinion.
 Scholars have increasingly concluded that the messages of “elites” — politicians in office, party leaders — are more important than is often acknowledged, and political polarization can fundamentally change public opinion dynamics.
 This can be seen in the way views have shifted on issues such as climate change.
 The way rhetoric can shape how people value different considerations within an issue, referred to as “framing effects,” are also important.
 This can be seen in, for example, how Iowa voters respond to differently framed messages around immigration.
 Further, scholars have determined that the sequence and timing of messages are crucial variables; though large-scale political ad campaigns can help “prime” the attitudes of voters, the duration of these effects can be surprisingly brief.

 As two sides compete to influence the public, messages will attempt to frame and counterframe one another.
-Think of the Affordable Care Act and health care reform: As one side leveled charges of “socialized medicine,” the other side tried to use the counterframe of “high-quality, affordable choices” and cost control.
+Think of the original debate over the Affordable Care Act and health care reform: As one side leveled charges of “socialized medicine,” the other side tried to use the counterframe of “high-quality, affordable choices” and cost control.
 Political consultants, pundits and pollsters often make confident judgments about what is the best “messaging” or framing on an issue, but research suggests caution.

 The study’s findings include:

 - There is likely no one “universally successful counterframing strategy.”
 The evidence shows that “citizens — depending on the strength of their prior opinions — will react in varying ways to competing communications.
 Thus, the reality is that the success or failure of a counterframing strategy depends on the precise nature of the interaction between messages and audiences.”